kluctl/kluctl/docs/reference/sealed-secrets.md

 description: >
     Sealed Secrets integration
 ---
+-->

+# Sealed Secrets

 kluctl has an integration for [sealed secrets](https://github.com/bitnami-labs/sealed-secrets), allowing you to securely store secrets for multiple target clusters and/or environments inside version control.

 The integration consists of two parts:
 1. Sealing of secrets
-1. Automatically choosing and deploying the correct sealed secrets for a target
+2. Automatically choosing and deploying the correct sealed secrets for a target

 ## Requirements